Oscar Moens: AZ

 At AZ, he played from 1996–97 to 1999–2000 as a member of the starting line-up, and he was called up for the national team.
 Chairman Dirk Scheringa was so content with Moens' performance that AZ offered him an – for the Eredivisie at the time – unprecedented ten-year contract, which included a payment for his image rights exclusive for his financial service company DSB Bank.
 This contract did not pass the scrutiny of the Belastingdienst (Tax and Customs Administration) however, and a subsequent conflict between Moens and Scheringa resulted in Moens calling in sick at the end of the 1999–2000 season.
 As a result, he was suspended from the first team indefinitely.

 In the 2000–01 season he was loaned out to RBC Roosendaal.
 With this club he played 14 games and halfway through the 2000–01 season, he was called back to AZ Alkmaar where he played until 2002–03.

 Later career

 In December 2003, Italian Serie B club Genoa contracted Moens, although he never played a match for this club.
 Only a few months later, in May 2004, Willem II signed him as a free agent, where he was set to replace Geert De Vlieger.

-In 2004–05 Moens had a strong first season, earning him a recall to the Netherlands national football team.
+In 2004–05 Moens had a strong first season, earning him a recall to the Netherlands national team.
 In 2005–06, however, he suffered an injury which only allowed him to play 11 games.
 In the summer of 2006 he moved to PSV, as second keeper behind Heurelho Gomes, replacing Edwin Zoetebier who had moved to NAC Breda.
 He then retired in 2007, but returned to the game in 2008, rejoining Willem II.